 Our fifth lake, Betty’s Lake which began construction in 2014 took six months to complete.
 The lake is named in remembrance after Bryon’s wife, Simon’s mother; Betty.
 It then filled with water naturally once it was connected to the spring.

 The site today has expanded to be unrecognisable from what it was when the fishery and campsite first started out but the same team are behind it all.

-Sumners Ponds was once a dairy farm until the owners diversified and began allowing people to camp and fish around the original Farm Pond.
+Sumners Ponds was once a dairy farm until we diversified and began allowing people to camp and fish around the original Farm Pond.
 We are still very much a working farm with a beef herd of around 100 cattle.
-They are a mix of Charolais (white), Simmentals (various colours with white faces), Aberdeen Angus (black), Holstein Friesian (black and white), Belgian Blue (blue/black and white) and native Sussex (brown/deep red).
+They are a mix of Simmentals (various colours with white faces), Aberdeen Angus (black), Belgian Blue (grey/black and white) and native Sussex (brown/deep red).
 In the winter the cows are kept under cover in the cattle barn at the entrance to the site and in the summer they graze out in the fields.
-Sumners Farm is also home to a large brood of chickens, a dozen sheep and three Shetland ponies.
+Sumners Farm is also home to a large brood of chickens, a small flock of sheep and three Shetland ponies.

 We have created some picturesque walks through the woods on the farm, particularly through the bluebell season.
-These trails span out with miles of footpath, bridleway and farm land.
-Whilst we hope that you enjoy all the footpaths on the farm we do advise that if you have dogs or young children you look for alternative routes to cross any fields where cows are grazing.
+These trails span out to miles of footpath, bridleway and farm land.
+Whilst we hope that you enjoy all the footpaths on the farm we do advise that if you have dogs or young children you look for alternative routes to cross any fields where cattle are grazing.

 Barns Green & Beyond